gcassel/Modular-Organizing-Terminology/terms/inhere.md

 *Inherent* is a [trait](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/trait.md) of elements which endure within a form regardless of potential changes within a specific context.

-*To inherit* is *to [receive](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/receive.md) an element within a specific form*, either by default or by [decision](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/decide.md).
+*To inherit* is *to [receive](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/receive.md) an element (which thereby inheres) within a specific form*, either by default or by [decision](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/decide.md).

 #### See Also
 *[property](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/property.md)*